alxhotel/angular-openvidu/README.md

 ### Troubleshooting

 #### Why does it keep saying "Joining room..."?
-Yo must be having some trouble connecting to the OpenVidu Server's websocket.
+You must be having some trouble connecting to the OpenVidu Server's websocket.

 To make sure you are accepting its certificate got to: